By TODD STACY, Alabama Daily News

 Like the many wise barmen who have come before him, Bubba was right.

-So much of what has occurred these last few years in our politics can be attributed to cognitive dissonance, the psychological theory that explains why we often choose self-delusion over beliefs that conflict with our own.
+So much of what has occurred these last few years in our politics can be attributed to cognitive dissonance, the psychological theory that explains why we often choose self-delusion over facts that conflict with our own beliefs.
 It came from Leon Festinger, who observed that the human mind experiences this dissonance, or mental pain, when confronted with information that contradicts our beliefs or behavior.
 Like nails on a chalkboard, it hurts our heads, and we’ll go to great lengths to avoid it, including rationalizing or explaining away what we believe to be true so that the dissonance fades and the pain stops.

-In the heat of a football game, it’s a lot less mentally painful to believe that the referees are blowing it than to accept the reality that our team just isn’t as good as we thought.
-(Take one look at my Twitter account during an Auburn game and you’ll see this on full display) For some parents, it’s a lot easier to think a teacher or coach is out to get their kid than it is to come to the realization that their seemingly perfect child might have learning or behavioral problems.
+In the heat of a football game, it’s a lot less mentally painful to believe that the referees are blowing it than to accept the reality that our team just isn’t as good as we thought (Take one look at my Twitter account during an Auburn game and you’ll see this on full display).
+For some parents, it’s a lot easier to think a teacher or coach is out to get their kid than it is to come to the realization that their seemingly perfect child might have learning or behavioral problems.

 In politics, cognitive dissonance is everywhere, especially in our current hyperpartisan environment.
 Conservatives and liberals barely coexist in the same reality.
 It’s not just our views that differ, but our sense of what’s real and true.
 It’s a trend that has been exacerbated by Facebook algorithms and media companies who profit from catering to what we want to hear, rather than confronting us with ideas we’ve not considered.
-Maddow and Hannity spin eight minute monologues of performance outrage producing dopamine-infused anger binges because that’s what partisans crave.
+Maddow and Hannity spin eight minute monologues of performance outrage every night, producing dopamine-infused anger binges because that’s what partisans crave.
 When people are rarely confronted with information they don’t like, they learn little about how to deal with it.
 And so we find ourselves in a society where, as Malcolm Gladwell observes, fellow countrymen can barely communicate with one another.

 I’ve argued for a while that this trend whittles away the foundation of our Republic, but I honestly never imagined it could almost crumble it.
 The atrocity we saw last Wednesday as the mob stormed the United States Capitol was the logical end to a dangerous road we’ve been going down for some time.